 - Use bread flour for the best texture, and fast-action yeast instead of active dry so you can skip proofing the yeast.

 - Don't have a stand mixer?
-This recipe can be made by hand just as easily.
+It can be made by hand just as easily.
 Keep in mind that the kneading will take a few extra minutes, and you'll have to add a little flour as you go.

 - Kneading is one of the most important steps.
 Make sure that the dough passes the windowpane test as described in the recipe instructions to ensure a good rise and texture.